dynatrace-wwse/enablement-business-observability/docs/05_bizevents_logs.md

 ## Continue

-In the next section, we'll send the captured Business Events to the Business Events API.
+In the next section, we'll capture Business Events with the Dynatrace API.

 <div class="grid cards" markdown>
 - [Continue to Business Event Capture with API:octicons-arrow-right-24:](06_bizevents_api.md)